Postdoc Position in NLP at McGill University

 The RL Lab is a thriving lab of four faculty members and 50+ students at all levels.
 Research activities include a broad spectrum of work in applied and theoretical aspects of NLP and machine learning.
 Current domains of applications include health-care, dialogue systems, and robotics.

 Interested candidates should send us a CV and contact information for three references by e-mail (jcheung@cs).
-We will begin reviewing applications by Aug 1, 2017, and will continue until the position is filled.
+We will continue until the position is filled.

 Note to Prospective Students